Scalable Optimal Transport Methods in Machine Learning: A Contemporary Survey: Scaling OT Computation

 \subsection{Measures Simplification}

 A logical first stop for scaling OT is to consider simplifying the input to the OT computation pipeline; the measures.
 Such a simplification can take the following forms.

 \textit{Cherry Picking (measures with closed form solution):} The simplest form of measure simplification is picking from a special set of measures that have closed form solutions.
-As discussed earlier, the one dimensional case has a closed form (\eqref{eq:wasserstein_1d}).
+As discussed earlier, the one-dimensional case has a closed form (\eqref{eq:wasserstein_1d}).
 The whole line of Sliced OT (\cref{sec:sliced_wasserstein}) builds on this fact.
-The closed form solution for the 2-Wasserstein metric for multivariate Gaussian distributions with means $m_1, m_2$ and covariance matrices $\Sigma_1, \Sigma_2$ is given by:
+The closed form solution for the 2-Wasserstein metric for multivariate Gaussian distributions with means $\vector{m}_1, \vector{m}_2$ and covariance matrices $\matrix{\Sigma}_1, \matrix{\Sigma}_2$ is given by: \rtypo{ } where $\matrix{\Sigma}_1^\frac{1}{2}$ is the unique positive definite square root matrix such that $\matrix{\Sigma}_1^\frac{1}{2} \matrix{\Sigma}_1^\frac{1}{2} = \matrix{\Sigma}_1$.